 Close Quarter Productions has the following key personnel and is a co-operative venture bringing together writers, actors, directors and designers:

-Directors: Giles Cole, Alexander Marshall; Producer: John B Hobbs.
+Directors: Giles Cole and Alexander Marshall; Associate Producer: Julia Holofcener.